jasonrandrews/arm-software-developers/dev_templates/Concept.md

 ---
 processors: []
 software: []
 title: ",,,Youre title here.
-Should start with a verb (Create, Develop) and be succinct.,,,"
+Should start with a verb (Understand, Learn) and be succinct.,,,"
 linkTitle: ""
 type: docs
 weight: 1